MSTADreamTeam/MSTA/README.md

 More advanced:
 * Use any one of the algos as a the core algo
-* Boosting algo methodology on a linear reg w/out regularization
+* Boosting algo methodology (for ex: AdaBoost):
+    * on a linear reg w/out regularization
+    * other base estimators
 * Voting methodology :
     * Majority Vote
     * Weighted Majority Vote